beXel provides powerful Industrial Inspection Software to Digitalize Your Business

 Radiography NDT (RT):

-It is used either x-rays or gamma rays to examine the internal structure of manufactured components identifying any flaws or defects.
+It uses either x-rays or gamma rays to examine the internal structure of manufactured components. and to identify any flaws or defects.

 Eddy Current NDT (ET):

-It a method used for a variety of purposes, including flaw detection, material and coating thickness measurements, material identification and establishing the heat treatment condition of certain materials.
+You will use it as a method for a variety of purposes, including flaw detection, material and coating thickness measurements, material identification, and establishing the heat treatment condition of certain materials.